windsuzu/console.jay/content/english-pronunciation/The Main Sounds of English.md

 3. seat - sit
 4. eat - it
 5. beach - bitch
 ---
 ## /eɪ/ (sale) and /ɛ/ (sell)
+According to this [tutorial by Tarle](https://www.youtube.com/watch?v=SqN3kGMLwio), we should pronounce `/ɛ/` with tense lips, a narrow mouth opening, and a short vowel sound.
+For `/eɪ/`, use a more open mouth and a longer vowel sound.
 1. bed - bade
 2. tell - tale
 3. men - main
 4. test - taste
 5. pen - pain
 6. sent - saint
+---

 > [!info] References
 > - [English Pronunciation Exercises (Practice Them to Sound Like a Native Speaker) - EngFluent](https://engfluent.com/english-pronunciation-exercises)